DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 Third-party systems and services need programmatic access to the Register of training providers data.
 For example, the Department for Education (DfE) services may need to verify provider details or retrieve training provider information for their applications.

 Previously, there was no secure, self-service way for users to generate credentials for API access.
-This meant:
+This approach meant:

 - we had to provision API access for each third party manually
 - it was difficult to track which third parties were accessing the data